gt-rail-internal/comanipulation/README.md

     ./install-fcl.sh
     ./install-openrave.sh
     ```
-    - Add OpenRAVE to your `PYTHONPATH` (Put this line in your .bashrc file).
+    - Add OpenRAVE to your `PYTHONPATH` (and put this line in your .bashrc file).
         ```
         export PYTHONPATH=$PYTHONPATH:`openrave-config --python-dir`
         ```